MehdiAdim/TEST/test.md

      describe_same_trips_and_stops_on_window_time__with_changed_trips:

         - Contains the same as folder precendent but just for trips that have a new Line on another day (stops sequence that haven't the stops id between one dayn and another)

+     travel_time_distribution: contains Travel time distribution over days for all Connections (travel duration for each successive stops)

 ---